aditya-narla/kanbas-react-web-app/README.md

 ---

-Thank you for using the Kanbas React Web App!
-If you have any questions or feedback, feel free to open an issue or contact us.
+Thank you for using the Kanbas Tool!
+If you have any questions or feedback, feel free to open an issue or contact me.
 ``` ▋